mynameisjasmine/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+## Answer: We learned about routing and middleware

 - [ ] Describe Middleware?
+## Answer: Middleware is code or sotfware that connects separate programs.
+It looks at an incoming request and makes decisions based on the request

 - [ ] Describe a Resource?
+##Answer: REST APIs are a resource

 - [ ] What can the API return to help clients know if a request was successful?
+##Answer: It can return a status code to the client

 - [ ] How can we partition our application into sub-applications?
+##Answer: By using a router
 ## Project Setup

 Follow these steps to set up and work on your project: